 Young people's sexuality, sexual behavior, and reproductive health are influenced by the expectations, norms, and practices of peers, parents, and other adults in the communities in which they live.
-Institutions and informal groups, including religious organizations, schools, and local authorities all influence the roles and responsibilities of young people and their access to sexual and reproductive health information and services.
+Institutions and informal groups, including religious organizations, schools, and local authorities all influence the roles and responsibilities of young people and their access to reproductive health information and services.
 Involving members of the wider community, as well as young people themselves, in reproductive health and HIV/AIDS programs is essential in order to build an enabling environment for young people to improve their well-being and health.
 Involving communities in health outcomes increases the potential to reach youth who are not in school or who are otherwise more at risk (for example, orphans and vulnerable children).

 Community-based reproductive health interventions for young married couples in resource-constrained settings: A systematic review

 This review examines the evidence for the effect of community-based reproductive health interventions for young married couples in lower and middle-income countries.
 The results suggest that multi-layered community-based interventions can improve the utilization of health services, though with limitations (2015).

 Effective Strategies to Provide Adolescent Sexual and Reproductive Health Services and to Increase Demand and Community Support